11nonali23/Advanced-Workout-Clock/README.md

 * The user can create an activity for an interval timer and schedule the timings to do, that are also divided into work and rest.

-* The data stored for chronometer and for timer will be plotted into graphs.
+* The data stored for the chronometer and for the timer will be plotted into graphs.
 The graphs types are not chosen yet.

 * The app support 4 languages: English (default), France, Spanish, Italian.

 ## Front-End

-The front-end is made by following material design guidelins for Android.
+The front-end is made by following **material design guidelines** for Android.

 * The application supports [ViewPager 2](https://developer.android.com/jetpack/androidx/releases/viewpager2) to show the fragments.